 Unit Feedback and Student Engagement

 Student representation at both the programme and unit level plays an important role helping the quality of provision be upheld.
 MEd student representatives liaise between staff and students on matters of concern to either side; provide two-way feedback on the course and on teaching quality, and promote student involvement in course development.
 Student representatives participate in course review meetings (including a confidential meeting with external examiners) and feedback information from these meetings to other students.

 At the end of each semester all students are asked to complete an on-line evaluation questionnaire for each course unit they have taken.
 This anonymous feedback is circulated to unit leaders and supports quality assurance.

 Formative assessment and written feedback to students is a key feature of this unit.
 Students are provided with an opportunity to complete an outline in advance of the submission deadline for assessed work and formative written feedback is provided when marking has been completed.

-As with all units on the MEd, we like to offer a range of books and let you choose the combination that appeals to you.
+As with all units on the MEd, we like to offer a range of books and let you choose a combination that appeals to you.
 As such, you are advised to have a look through them all first (either in the University Library or online).

 The Online version of this Reading List will show you where these core texts can be found in the library or online:

 This is a semester one unit.
 This course unit provides coverage of the BPS Syllabus core area of individual differences and the option of educational psychology.